 - Will there be bike sensors on the ground at stop lights? or plans to install push buttons on bike lanes?

 - What about considering the secure parking of these modes of transportation when they get to where they are going?

 - What about lockers and shower facilities for people biking to work?

 We have received a number of questions about existing infrastructure pertaining to walking and biking.
-The Plan will provide best practices recommendations and update design guidelines which will consider all of the infrastructure inquired about below.
+The Plan will provide best practices recommendations and update design guidelines which will consider all of the infrastructure inquired about above.
 The Plan will include recommendations for on-street infrastructure and also for supportive trip-end facilities that support biking and walking (e.g., bike parking).

 5. Questions related to plan priorities and recommendations:

 - Will bicycle and pedestrian connectivity between Dublin and Pleasanton and Livermore be addressed, including freeway crossings?

 - What are you doing to create connectivity between east and west Dublin?

 - What is being done to address safety near schools?

 - There are very few shaded areas for walking.
 Will the plan address this?